flahertylab/deepYknockoff/README.md

 ## Reference

-Gene expression identification to multiple perturbations using knockoffs.
+Identification of Significant Gene Expression Changes in Multiple Perturbation Experiments using Knockoffs